Ariana Grande fans tremble as they recall Manchester attack

 AP Photo/Uncredited

-MANCHESTER, England (AP) — Rihanna Hardy had been excited about seeing Ariana Grande ever since she got her concert ticket as a gift at Christmas.
+MANCHESTER, England (AP) — Rihanna Hardy had been excited about seeing Ariana Grande ever since she got her concert ticket as a Christmas gift.
 So when the day came, the 11-year-old left school a couple of hours early to make sure to get to Manchester Arena on time.

-Her parents, Ryan and Shauna, took the afternoon off work, and the family drove all the way from Newcastle, 225 kilometers (140 miles) northeast of Manchester.
-Their car’s satellite navigation system struggled to find the arena’s multistory parking lot, and they barely made it.
-They only just managed to buy Rihanna a black Ariana Grande tour sweatshirt before the concert started.
+Her parents, Ryan and Shauna, took the afternoon off work, and the family drove the 140 miles (225 kilometers) from Newcastle to Manchester.
+They struggled to find the arena’s multistory parking lot, and barely managed to buy Rihanna a black Ariana Grande tour sweatshirt before the concert started.

 But what was supposed to be a special night for Rihanna and thousands of other young concertgoers turned into a tragedy when a suicide bomb blasted off just outside the cavernous hall.
 It killed 22 people, including an 8-year-old girl, and injured 59 – the deadliest attack in Britain in more than a decade.